croian/mouseless/mouseless_documentation.md

 ### Intel macs

-I will try to get a build for intel macs working soon!
+I will try to get a build for Intel Macs working soon!
 Currently, mouseless will only run on Apple silicon.

 ## Using mouseless